top of page

 To encourage Monarch waystations, Monarch Watch is offering Official Monarch Habitat Certification to homeowners who meet the guidelines required to sustain the Monarchs.

-These include a garden of at least 100 square feet in a mostly sunny spot.
+These guidelines include a garden of at least 100 square feet in a mostly sunny spot.
 The garden should have at least 10 milkweed plants -- the flowers Monarch butterflies use, exclusively, to lay their eggs.

 The plants should be spaced 12 to 18 inches apart to give the Monarchs cover but not crowd them.